NCAA Men's Basketball Tournament Fast Facts

 The single-elimination tournament is nicknamed "March Madness" or "The Big Dance."

-The "First Four" are the four first-round games.
+The "First Four" are the four opening round games.
 Two games match number 16 seeds against each other, and the other two games feature the last four at-large teams selected into the tournament.
-The winners advance to the second round.
+The winners advance to the next round, the round of 64.

 Each of the four regions consists of 16 teams that are seeded number 1 to number 16.
-In the second round, teams are paired according to seed.
+In the first round, teams are paired according to seed.
 The number 1 seed faces number 16, number 2 faces number 15, number 3 faces number 14, and so forth.
+The winning teams advance to the second round.

-The sixteen teams that advance beyond their second and third-round games are referred to as the "Sweet Sixteen."
+The sixteen teams that advance beyond their first and second-round games are referred to as the "Sweet Sixteen."
 The remaining eight teams are called the "Elite Eight," and the last four teams are the "Final Four."

 An underdog or lower-seeded team that advances throughout the tournament is often referred to as a "Cinderella" team.

-UCLA has won the most NCAA Men's Basketball Tournaments - 11.
+UCLA has the most NCAA Men's Basketball Tournament wins with 11.

-The average cost of a 30-second commercial during the championship game in 2015 was $1.56 million.

-Total TV ad spending during the tournament reached $1.188 billion in 2015.

 Timeline: